 The majority of committee members wanted a pastor very similar in education and theological beliefs to Dr. Harbuck, but I was one who desired a more fundamental conservative.
 The Southern Baptist Convention was deeply divided at the time, and the so-called “conservative resurgence” was in its’ early stages.
-All of the cooperating churches in the convention were deciding their future direction by their pastoral leadership.
+All of the cooperating churches in the convention were deciding their future direction by their choices of pastoral leadership.

-Our committee reviewed approximately 100 resumes from pastoral candidates and narrowed the selection to several men.
+Our committee reviewed approximately one hundred resumes from pastoral candidates and narrowed the list to several men.
 We decided to pursue our primary candidate until a final decision was reached regarding him and move to the next one if needed.
 The man heading our list was Dr. Mark Coppenger who had just completed his seminary training at Southwestern Baptist Theological Seminary in Fort Worth.
 He had no experience as a pastor, but had been a Professor in the Department of Philosophy at Wheaton College for 6 years prior to seminary.
 His doctorate in Philosophy was from Vanderbilt University.
 His academic training and credentials seemed to indicate a man who would preach and lead in a fashion similar to Dr. Harbuck.
 One of the committee members, Shad Medlin said prophetically in one of our meetings, “I believe in just a few short years Mark will be a well-known leader in the Southern Baptist Convention.”

 My initial opinion concerning Mark was not as enthusiastic as the others.
-I had met him 2 years earlier during a Christian Focus Week seminar at Ouachita Baptist University.
+I had met him two years earlier during a Christian Focus Week seminar at Ouachita Baptist University.
 We were part of a panel discussion with students regarding right to life issues, and we had a few issues on which we seemingly disagreed.
-I was convinced Mark was much more liberal in his theology than I desired in a new pastor, but I kept that opinion mostly to myself during our early committee discussions.
+I was convinced Mark was much more liberal in his theology than I desired in a new pastor, but I kept my opinion mostly to myself during our early committee discussions.

 Our committee scheduled a trip to Stover, Missouri on a Sunday morning in early October to hear Mark preach and interview him during a luncheon meeting.
 Mark was serving the small First Baptist Church of Stover as an interim pastor.
 We were to fly in a church member’s large private plane and return home later that afternoon.
 In the early morning hours on the day of the trip a surgical patient of mine developed a complication requiring admission to the ICU.
 The problems were such I was not able to make the trip with the committee.
 Cathy and I scheduled a trip two weeks later for just the two of us to drive to Stover to meet with and interview Dr. Coppenger.